kubernetes-retired/service-catalog/docs/devguide.md

 to an interface (such as SvcatClient in pkg/svcat/service-catalog) you may need to regenerate the fake.
 You can install Counterfeiter by running `go get github.com/maxbrunsfeld/counterfeiter`.
-Then regenerate the fake with `counterfeiter ./pkg/svcat/service-catalog SvcatClient` and manually paste the boilerplate copyright comment into the the generated file.
+Then regenerate the fake with `counterfeiter ./pkg/svcat/service-catalog SvcatClient` and manually paste the boilerplate copyright comment into the generated file.

 ## FeatureGates
 Feature gates are a set of key=value pairs that describe experimental features